culture

 Cabalgata de Reyes (Three Kings Parade)

-On the evening of January 5, towns and cities across Spain host the Cabalgata de Reyes, spectacular parades where the Three Kings (Melchor, Gaspar, and Baltasar) ride elaborate floats through the streets, throwing sweets to the crowds.
+On the evening of January 5, towns and cities across Spain host the Cabalgata de Reyes.
+The Three Kings (Melchor, Gaspar, and Baltasar) ride elaborate floats through the streets, throwing sweets to the crowds.

 Three sculptures of the three kings are being paraded down a street.